 - Value Relevance

 - Creation of Emotional Connections

 Does your brand set your business apart from the competition?
 To answer that question, some self-discovery is necessary.
-The first step is to ask, “Is our current brand in alignment with the USPs with we’ve developed?”
+The first step is to ask, “Is our current brand in alignment with the USPs we’ve developed?”
 If the answer is yes, then maybe some small tweaks are all that are needed in order to modernize the brand.
 If the answer is no, work needs to be done to make sure the brand and USPs are in sync.
 This can be done internally or with the assistance of a marketing agency.

 The second question to ask is, “How does our brand look compared to the competition?”
 At this point, you have to view your company from the customer’s point of view, not your own.
 Eliminating personal bias is necessary in order to get the most accurate company snapshot.
 Today, it’s a digital world.
 The vast majority of customers will turn to the internet first to learn about businesses.
 With that in mind, it’s a good practice to go through your own website and the sites of your competitors.
 What are the customers going to find?
-What do the sites look like?
+How do the sites look?
 What kind of information is available?
 This is not to say that whichever company has the best website will be an industry leader by default, but it certainly helps.

 “Stand Out from the Competition” Scorecard

 A good way to ensure that you are collecting consistent data about your company and competitors is to use an existing scorecard or develop one of your own.
 With a standardized scorecard, you can grade your online presence and the presence of your biggest competitors (three is a good number) so you know where you stand.
 The scorecard will help you identify strengths and weaknesses and make necessary improvements so you can better position yourself in the marketplace.
 The scorecard should cover a variety of topics.
 Here are some of the most important:

 - Does the design, content and images make the site goal apparent?

 - Are the companies’ value propositions obvious?

 - Does the site have a blog that’s being updated weekly?